dreamingechoes/awesome-mental-health/README.md

 Organizations bringing mental health awareness to the software industry.

+* [Compassionate Coding](https://compassionatecoding.com) - Compassionate Coding combines the effective practices of agile software development with a focus on empathy and the latest in positive organizational psychology.
 * [Hack Mental Health](https://www.hackmentalhealth.care) - The intersection of mental health and technology.
 * [InfoSanity](https://www.infosanity.org) - Mental health in the hacker community.
 * [MHPrompt](http://mhprompt.org) - Let's start a conversation about mental health in tech.